Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Discussion Outlook

 This work aims to shed light on the discrepancies between previously measured IA signals of disks in different cosmological hydrodynamical simulations, which vary from positive to negative, depending on the specific simulation, sample selection and measurement methodology.
 We explore the alignments of ellipticals (and disks) when measured in TNG300, EAGLE and Horizon-AGN at $z=0$ and $z=1$, for reduced and simple shapes, for various morphological definitions and in multiple sample cross correlations.

 Our work goes beyond the existing literature by remeasuring the shapes and variables used in the morphology definitions in a consistent way between simulations.
 Although we aim to make a fair comparison between the different simulations, due to the variations in the distributions of the morphologically defining variables, as described in Section \ref{sec:r distributions}, finding a consistent way to define and compare the samples across simulations remains a challenge.
-The origin of the differences between the distributions of the variables and their redshift evolution is unclear, as underlying stellar mass distributions of the samples, boxsize of the simulation, resolution, sub-grid physics models and galaxy and halo finder algorithms could all be playing a role.

 The abundance matching method is, in our opinion, the best way to make the definitions the most consistent across simulations, but does not come without its drawbacks.
 Choosing a $90:10$ split does not split the bi-modal colour distribution of TNG300 in its minimum or $\kappa_{\mathrm{rot}}$ and $|v/\sigma|$ according to their theoretically motivated values of $0.5$, $1$, respectively.
 Furthermore, the samples chosen at $z=1$ are not the progenitors of the samples at $z=0$.
 We do not account for the redshift evolution of the galaxy masses in our mass cut, nor for the evolution of the fraction of disks in our abundance matching fraction.
 The current choices are made to reflect what a consistent set of criteria for the selection of a sample yields at different redshifts for different simulations, not to give definitive answers on the redshift evolution of the alignments themselves, although they do provide limited insights in that area.